syamkerai/MatlabECG/readme.md

 ECG_Project
 ```
 ## Todo
-number of peaks inthe graph and calcualte beats/min
+1 .number of peaks inthe graph and calcualte beats/min
 make to count the
 ## Current progress